tinyredinc/notes/real_estate/investor_spv.md

     - WHEREAS, the convertible loans shall bear no interest for a term of two years and are subject to conversion into Class B Preferred Shares of the SPV.

+- Terms
     - Investment Package - Investors are presented with the opportunity to subscribe to one of the following investment packages:

         - Package B1: A two-year, interest-free convertible loan of 311.6K CAD to the SPV, convertible into 600 Class B Preferred Shares, accompanied by a Dividend Swap (Fixed Return).

         - Package B2: A two-year, interest-free convertible loan of 934.8K CAD to the SPV, convertible into 1,890 Class B Preferred Shares, with a Dividend Swap (Fixed Return).

         - Package B3: A two-year, interest-free convertible loan of 1,869.6K CAD to the SPV, convertible into 3,960 Class B Preferred Shares, including a Dividend Swap (Fixed Return).

         - Package C1: A two-year, interest-free convertible loan of 311.6K CAD to the SPV, convertible into 630 Class B Preferred Shares (Variable Return).

         - Package C2: A two-year, interest-free convertible loan of 934.8K CAD to the SPV, convertible into 1,950 Class B Preferred Shares (Variable Return).

         - Package C3: A two-year, interest-free convertible loan of 1,869.6K CAD to the SPV, convertible into 4,080 Class B Preferred Shares (Variable Return).

         - *Note - Guiding Principles for Designing Investment Packages: Subscribing to a larger quantity of shares generally yields a more favorable unit price; fixed return packages typically command a higher price due to the associated costs of hedging market risk.

-- Converible Option: the Invetor has right to excersise following options by the end of the 2 year term.
+    - Conversion Rights - The Investor is endowed with the right to exercise the following options upon the conclusion of the two-year term:

-    - Option A, convert to Class B Preferred Shares of SPV. the Investor is required to consent to the Shareholder Agreement of the SPV as a condition of excersise this option.
+        - Option A - Conversion into Class B Preferred Shares of the SPV.
+As a prerequisite for exercising this option, the Investor must accept and adhere to the Shareholder Agreement of the SPV.

-    - Option B,
+        - Option B - Transfer of the convertible loan, along with all related rights, to [INVESTMENT MANAGEMENT INC.], the investment management entity of the SPV, at a simple 10.0% per annum interest, non-compounding.

     - Fund Allocation: All funds raised through the issuance of convertible loans by the SPV shall be exclusively allocated to the investment in the convertible loan of [PROPERTY HOLDING INC.] and related expenses.

     - Investment Term: The minimum term of the investment shall be five (5) years.
 The term may be extended indefinitely, subject to unanimous consent from all shareholders of [PROPERTY HOLDING INC.], should there be a collective decision to continue the operation of the [INCOME GENERATING PROPERTY].

+    - Payment Schedule: The Investor shall advance the convertible loan to SPV Corp. as follows: TBD

+    - Appendix: Documents needed to disclouse to the investor such as "9.
+Shareholder Agreement of [INVESTMENT SPV INC.]"